 Taking measurements related to both the truck and trailer is the best way to determine what size gooseneck adapter you need.
-Also know your trailers weight to make sure your adapter is rated for the weight you will be pulling.
+Also, know the weight of your trailer to make sure your adapter is rated for the weight you will be pulling.

-For measurements you need to consider the turning radius of the trailer and height over the trucks bedrails.
+For measurements, you need to consider the turning radius of the trailer and height over the bedrails of the truck.